 Feeling reinvigorated?
 Great, then you will be able to go and try out some of the exhilarating water sports on offer or watch the locals engage one another in competitive tennis matches that often take place at the weekends.
 This beach is also favored by turtles as they search for the ideal spot to lay their eggs.

-Beachy Fact: There are two Divi trees on the beach that have starred in numerous promotional campaigns.
+Beachy Fact: There are two Divi trees on Eagle Beach that have starred in numerous promotional campaigns.
 Come and take your own photo of this famous pair!

 2. Baby Beach

 There’s also a grill restaurant close at hand.
 It’s popular with locals and tourists alike.
 Grab a burger from the BBQ or feast on a filling platter of appetizing seafood.
-There aren’t a lot of hotels in Baby Beach the best place to stay is in an Aruba Airbnb near Baby Beach.
+There aren’t a lot of hotels in Baby Beach.
+The best place to stay is in an Aruba Vrbo near Baby Beach.

-Beachy Fact: Shallow, calm waters make this bay a great choice for those holidaying with little ones.
+Beachy Fact: Shallow, calm waters make this bay an excellent great choice for those holidaying with little ones.

 3. Palm Beach